What is an Ethical Hacker?

 Disclaimer: EC-Council reserves the right to impose additional restriction to comply with the policy.
 Failure to act in accordance with this clause shall render the authorized training center in violation of their agreement with EC-Council.
 EC-Council reserves the right to revoke the certification of any person in breach of this requirement.

-To be eligible to apply to sit for the CEH (ANSI) Exam, a candidate must either:
+To be eligible to apply to sit for the Certified Ethical Hacker (ANSI) Exam, a candidate must either: